phil-opp/talk-konstanz-may-2018/content/index.md

 - Represent contracts in code instead of documentation .grey[
-- Page size of page and frame parameters must match in `map_to`
+- Page size of page and frame parameters must match in `map_to` ]
-- Additional frames are needed (from any allocator)
-]

 <div style="height:1rem"></div>